karlpetricdr-art/triadpipelineknowledgeideas/README.md

 # triadpipelineknowledgeideas
-Triad Knowledge Synthesizer and Idea Producer
+Knowledge Synthesizer and Idea Producer
+Built in innovation strategy